storacha/specs/w3-session.md

 ### Account

-_Account_ is a [principal] identified by a memorable identifier like [`did:mailto`].
+An _account_ is a type of [principal] that is identified by a memorable identifier, such as [`did:mailto`].

-Account MAY be used for convenience of aggregating and managing capabilities across various user [Agent]s.
+Accounts can be used to conveniently aggregate and manage capabilities across different user [agents].

-Account CAN be used to facilitate familiar user authorization and recovery flows.
+In addition, accounts can facilitate familiar user authorization and recovery flows.

 ### Agent

-_Agent_ is a [principal] identified by a [`did:key`] identifier.
+An _agent_ is a type of [principal] identified by a [`did:key`] identifier.

-Users interacts with a system through different _agents_ across multiple devices and applications.
-It is highly RECOMMENDED that _agents_ use [non-extractable keys] when possible.
+When interacting with a system, users may use different _agents_ across multiple devices and applications.
+It is strongly advised that _agents_ use [non-extractable keys] whenever possible.

-> ℹ️ _Agents_ are meant to be ephemeral that could be disposed or created on demand.
+> ℹ️ Note that agents are designed to be temporary and can be disposed of or created as needed.

 ### Oracle

-_Oracle_ is a [principal], facilitating out-of-bound account authorization flow. _Oracle_ is explicitly or implicitly trusted by the [authority] to carry out authorization in good faith and record the outcome in an issued [permit].
+The term _Oracle_ refers to a specific kind of [principal] that is authorized by the [authority] to conduct an out-of-band authorization process on behalf of a user [agent].
+This process enables the [agent] to obtain delegation for the requested capabilities from the [account].
+As part of this process, the _Oracle_ is trusted to carry out the authorization in good faith and to delegate the `ucan/attest` capability to the [agent], which serves as proof that the delegation from the [account] to the [agent] has been authorized by the [account] holder.

 ### Authority